twentyfiveone/freecodecamp-balance-sheet/README.md

 # freeCodeCamp Responsive Web Design
-Learn More About CSS Pseudo Selectors By Building A Balance Sheet
+Learn More About CSS Pseudo Selectors by Building a Balance Sheet